iRhuel/BattleTechWeaponEditor/src/readme.txt

 ---------------
 NOTES

+- MOD AUTHORS: in order to edit batched values, your files MUST at least contain the 'WeaponSubType' key:value pair with a non-null value.
+This is how BWE selects what to batch edit.
+This goes for all batched values (not Bonus Strings).

 - as this is a beta release, it's encouraged to create your own manual backup of "/weapon" until you feel confident in the backup and restore functionality.
 Just in case.

 - works on mod weapons, so long as they follow the same json structure as the vanilla weapons.
 Just point the app to the folder containing the mod weapons.